RightToAskOrg/right_to_ask_server/config.md

 # Unit tests for database - test_config.toml

 Some unit tests, when running, require a database to execute against.
-These us a file with the same format called test_config.toml
+These use a file with the same format called test_config.toml

 The unit tests are normally run in the directory of the crate - the unit tests requiring test_config.toml